lilyminium/diverse-dataset-discovery/README.md

 ###  1.3. <a name='Runthetool'></a>Run the tool

-The tool expects an input list of SMILES and outputs a CSV.
+The tool expects an input list of SMILES and outputs a list of SMILES.
 More options are documented in the help string (below).

 For example:
 ```
-python select-interesting-molecules_2.2.0_v1.py -i my-input-smiles.smi -o selected.smi
+python select-interesting-molecules_2.2.0_v1.py -i my-input-smiles.smi -o selected.smi -np 16 -oc counts.csv
 ```

 An example run, example inputs, and outputs are shown in [example/](example/).

 The molecules in `selected.smi` match at least one environment for which we are seeking to increase coverage in our datasets.
 We search for these matches by either functional group, or force field parameters.

+The `-oc` flag writes an output CSV of how many matches to each group were found.
+This is also very useful information for us as it allows us to prioritize groups for improving data coverage.

+The `-np` flag controls how many processes to use.

 ####  1.3.1. <a name='Moreoptions'></a> More options